Barns are America’s symbols of honesty, integrity, and the American dream. Let's open the Greene Barn!

-Visitors should park in the Greene Valley Forest Preserve Greene Road parking lot and park at the northern end behind the barn.
+Visit the Greene Valley Forest Preserve and check out the barn and trails.
 Social media posts are encouraged.

 Share photos to the Greene Barn’s Facebook page and tag them #TheGreeneBarn.
 Thank you!

 The barn is owned by the Forest Preserve District of DuPage County, which has received citizen interest in its future.
-Britney Toussaint, Becky Simon and Mary Lou Wehrli have been working with the Forest Preserve District to bring more attention to the cultural asset.
+Britney Toussaint, Rachel Jenness, Becky Simon and Mary Lou Wehrli have been working with the Forest Preserve District to bring more attention to the cultural asset.
 You are encouraged and welcome to share your thoughts.

-“It is hoped that the barn will remind people of the joys and strength of times past and ahead of us,” said Toussaint.
+“It is hoped that the barn will connect people of all ages with nature, ecosystems, and cultural heritage,” said Toussaint.

 The Greene Farmstead is located at the north end of the 1,388-acre Greene Valley Forest Preserve.
 The preserve features 12 miles of marked trails, an off-leash dog area, a model-craft area, picnic shelters and a youth-group campground.
 It is home to more than 540 native plant species.

 “It is a significant historic place with many stories to tell,” said Simon.
 “We look forward to attracting volunteers and developing a Strategic Plan.”